OlaFornal/spacex-launches-gql-infinite-scroll/README.md

 This is a next app using [SpaceX graphQL API](https://api.spacex.land/graphql/) (apollo client)

-Task: implement infinite scroll of past SpaceX launches.
+Recruitment Task: implement infinite scroll for past SpaceX launches.

+* Use any libs
+* Don't care about UI (no CSS required)

 ## Live demo

 [Live demo on Vercel](https://spacex-inf.vercel.app/)

-## Getting Started
+## Run on local

 First, run the development server: